Tata Chemicals

-Tata Chemicals Limited is an Indian global company with interests in chemicals, crop protection and specialty chemistry products headquartered in Mumbai, India.
-The company is one of the largest chemical companies in India with operations in India, Europe, North America and Africa.
-Tata Chemicals is a subsidiary of Tata Group conglomerate.
+Tata Chemicals Limited is an Indian multinational corporation with interests in chemicals, crop protection and specialty chemistry products.
+The company is headquartered in Mumbai and has operations across India, Europe, North America and Africa.
+Tata Chemicals is a part of the Tata Group and its shares are traded on the NSE and BSE.
 Tata Chemicals has a publicly listed subsidiary called Rallis India.

 History and operations

-Tata Chemicals is the second largest soda ash production capacity plant in India.
-This was the second soda ash plant built in India by Kapilram Vakil (Grandson of late Indian justice Nanabhai Haridas) that started operating in the year 1944.
+Tata Chemicals has the third largest soda ash production capacity plant in India.
+This was the second soda ash plant built in India by Kapilram Vakil (grandson of late Indian justice Nanabhai Haridas) that started operating in the year 1944.
 The township Mithapur, derives its name from "Mitha" which means salt in Gujarati language.

-Since 2006 Tata Chemicals has owned Brunner Mond, a United Kingdom-based chemical company with operations in Magadi (Kenya) and General Chemicals, in United States of America.
+Since 2006, Tata Chemicals has owned Brunner Mond, a United Kingdom-based chemical company with operations in Magadi (Kenya).
+On 27 March 2008, Tata Chemicals Ltd acquired General Chemical of US.

-On 27 March 2008, Tata Chemicals Ltd acquired 100 per cent With all these acquisitions, combined capacity of production has increased to around 5.17 million tons of soda ash.

 In April 2010, Tata Chemicals acquired 25% stake in ammonia-urea fertilizer complex in Gabon for US$290 million.
 The first phase of the plant will have a full operational capacity of 2.2 billion tons of ammonia and 3.85 billion tons of urea per day.